joezbub/Shamir-for-Cloud-Environments/README.md

 ## How to Use It

-Download the project and run the executable main file in the bin directory.
+Run the executable main file in the bin directory.

 To change the (k, n) scheme from the default (2, 3):
 ```bash